-The actuators for initial alignment, and the sensors and actuators for the active controls are explained in this subsection.
-The motors which are used for the initial alignment of the suspension system is turned off during the observation, to avoid introducing external electromagnetic noises as well as the case of the iKAGRA-PR3 SAS.
-The implemented sensors and actuators are summarized in table 6.1 and table 6.2.
+The actuators for initial alignment, and the sensors and actuators for the active controls, are explained in this subsection.
+In the same way as for the iKAGRA-PR3 SAS, the motors which are used for the initial alignment of the suspension system are turned off during the observation, to avoid introducing external electromagnetic noises.
+The sensors and actuators used are summarized in table 6.1 and table 6.2.